simp/simp-integration_tests/README.md

 * The [simp-packer][simp-packer] rake task `simp:packer:matrix` will also
   create and populate this directory tree as it builds various boxes.

+The location of the tree can be specified using the environment variable `BEAKER_vagrant_box_tree` (see the examples below).

 ## Usage